 4. JW Pet Cat Comb – Buy it here

 The JW Grip Soft Cat Comb For Combing.
 Cat combs help to prevent matting and hairball formulation.
 Great for removing dingleberries from the behind area!
-Much like a comb vs. a brush for human hair – just gives the hair a different look.
+Much like a comb vs. a brush for human hair – it just gives the hair a different look.
 I also love the fact that I can stick this sucker into the dishwasher – so it’s easy to sanitize – if I use it on Charlie and Trigg and then on Caymus and Murphy (this was especially true this summer because I was worried that if Charlie and Trigg had flea eggs on them, that I would then transfer them to the other cats).

 5. JW Pet Gripsoft Rotating Comfort Cat Comb – Buy it here